-Customer relationship management is a misnomer – the idea that businesses can manage customer relationships is false – today we are in a customer managed environment.
+Customer relationship management is a misnomer.
+The idea that businesses can manage customer relationships is false.
+Today we are in a customer managed environment.

-CRM – Customer Relationship Management – by its own name is misleading us.
+Therefore, Customer Relationship Management by its own name is misleading us.
 CRM is a misnomer.
 This inside-out idea that we can ‘manage’ customer relationships is the concept that misleads us in thinking that we can manage a customer, rather than influence.
-The reality is that we are in a customer managed environment.
+The reality is that customers manage the relationships, not organisations.
 The control is with the customer.

-The customer constantly evaluates the value they receive from businesses, they continually hold organisations accountable to the delivery of their value propositions.
+The customer constantly evaluates the value they receive from businesses.
+They continually hold organisations accountable to the delivery of their value propositions.
 So whilst customers may not consider the relationship with their providers and products and services, they do constantly evaluate the value equation, “is this value for money, could I get better value somewhere else..?”